Funatsu Station (Kihoku): Lines

 Funatsu Station is served by the Kisei Main Line, and is located 112.2 km from the terminus of the line at Kameyama Station.

 Station layout

 The station consists of two opposed side platforms connected to the station building by a footbridge.The wooden station building dates from the original construction.
 However, normally only platform 1 is in use for bi-directional traffic.

 Platforms

 History

 Funatsu Station opened on 19 December 1934 on the Japanese Government Railways (JGR) Kisei East Line.
-From 1941-1958, the Osugidani Forest Railway (大杉谷森林鉄道, Osugidami Shinrin Testdo) also operated to this station.
+From 1941 to 1958, the Osugidani Forest Railway (大杉谷森林鉄道, Osugidami Shinrin Testdo) also operated to this station.
 The JGR became the Japan National Railways (JNR) after World War 2, and the line was extended to Kuki Station by 12 January 1957.
 The line was renamed the Kisei Main Line on 15 July 1959.
 The station was absorbed into the JR Central network upon the privatization of the JNR on 1 April 1987.
 The station has been unattended since 31 March 2005.